 The newest trailer is posted below and features plenty of footage from the film, including new looks at Ben Affleck’s Batman, Henry Cavill’s resurrected Superman, and Ray Fisher’s Cyborg.
 The trailer also continues to tease the presence of Darkseid (Ray Porter) in the film, who promises to be a force of nature, the likes of which the DCEU has never seen before.

 Does the Snyder Cut of Justice League have a post-credits scene?

 Nope.
 Despite adding multiple hours of runtime to the original film, Zack Snyder seemingly decided against a post-credits scene.
 Once your movie ends, it really is over.

-Zack Snyder’s Justice League begins streaming March 18 on HBO Max.
+Zack Snyder’s Justice League is currently streaming on HBO Max.